3 Critical Strategies for Growing Your Personal Brand

-In layman’s terms, it refers to how people see you as the owner or representative of a business organization.
+In layman’s terms, it refers to how people see you as the owner or representative of a business organisation.

-You’ll be surprised to know that most of us already have a personal brand and don’t really need to create one.
-Especially, if you associate your name while writing a blog and have linked that blog to your social networking profile (like Linkedin, Twitter or any other) – the moment you Google anything that’s related to your blog – your name will probably come up on the first page.
+Primarily, if you associate your name while writing a blog and have linked that blog to your social networking profile (like Linkedin, Twitter or any other) – the moment you Google anything that’s related to your blog – your name will probably come up on the first page.

 Besides, even if you’ve created a profile on any social media site, you’ll still find your name appear in SERPs (Search engine result pages) – when you Google your name followed by any other personal detail (such as your contact info).

 Everything that brings up your name, when typed as a search phrase, is part of your personal brand.

 So, in most cases, you don’t need to build a personal brand and instead need to manage your existing brand identity.

 However, if you need to build your brand, all you have to ensure is to associate your personal name with your brand.

 3 Key Strategies For Growing Your Personal Brand